satyam6497/Vrinda-Store-Data-Analysis/README.md

 Performance Metrics

-  What were the total annual orders and sales revenue?
+  1.What were the total annual orders and sales revenue?
-  Which month demonstrated the highest sales and order volume?
+  2.Which month demonstrated the highest sales and order volume?

 Customer Insights
-  What is the gender distribution of the customer base?
+  1.What is the gender distribution of the customer base?
-  Which age group (Teenager, Adult, Senior) contributes most significantly to sales?
+  2.Which age group (Teenager, Adult, Senior) contributes most significantly to sales?

 Channel & Operations Analysis

-  What is the breakdown of order statuses (Delivered, Cancelled, Returned)?
+  1.What is the breakdown of order statuses (Delivered, Cancelled, Returned)?
-  Which sales channel (e.g., Myntra, Ajio, Flipkart) is the most effective revenue driver?
+  2.Which sales channel (e.g., Myntra, Ajio, Flipkart) is the most effective revenue driver?

 Geographical Performance

-  Which are the top 5 states by sales contribution?
+  1.Which are the top 5 states by sales contribution?

 🧰 Tools & Technologies